alexanderwallin/node-gettext/README.md

 ```

-## Migrating from 1.x to 2.x
+## Migrating from v1 to v2

-Version 1.x of `node-gettext` confused domains with locales, which version 2 has corrected.
-This contains the following breaking changes:
+Version 1 of `node-gettext` confused domains with locales, which version 2 has corrected. `node-gettext` also no longer parses files or file paths for you, but accepts only ready-parsed JSON translation objects.

+Here is a full list of all breaking changes:

 * `textdomain(domain)` is now `setLocale(locale)`
 * `dgettext`, `dngettext`, `dpgettext` and `dnpgettext` does not treat the leading `domain` argument as a locale, but as a domain.
 To get a translation from a certain locale you need to call `setLocale(locale)` beforehand.
 * A new `setTextDomain(domain)` has been introduced

-On top of that there a couple of more breaking changes to be aware of:

 * `addTextdomain(domain, file)` is now `addTranslations(locale, domain, translations)`
-* `addTranslations(locale, domain, translations)` only accepts a JSON object with the [shape described in the `gettext-parser` README](https://github.com/smhg/gettext-parser#data-structure-of-parsed-mopo-files).
-To load translations from .mo or .po files, use [gettext-parser](https://github.com/smhg/gettext-parser).
+* `addTranslations(locale, domain, translations)` **only accepts a JSON object with the [shape described in the `gettext-parser` README](https://github.com/smhg/gettext-parser#data-structure-of-parsed-mopo-files)**.
+To load translations from .mo or .po files, use [gettext-parser](https://github.com/smhg/gettext-parser), and it will provide you with valid JSON objects.
 * `_currentDomain` is now `domain`
 * `domains` is now `catalogs`
 * The instance method `__normalizeDomain(domain)` has been replaced by a static method `Gettext.getLanguageCode(locale)`